 Graduate Assistantships

-Graduate assistant (GA) positions provide students the opportunity to combine theory and practice while offering assistance that may include an hourly wage and/or housing.
-At approximately 20 hours per week (varies by role), these positions allow students to focus on academic coursework while gaining practical experience in the field of student affairs.
+Graduate assistant (GA) positions provide students the opportunity to combine theory and practice while offering assistance that includes an hourly wage and/or housing.
+At approximately 10-20 hours per week (varies by role), these positions allow students to focus on academic coursework while gaining practical experience in the field of student affairs.

 These positions are offered for a 9 or 10-month period during the academic year.
-Positions are reserved for two-year, cohort-based MA in Student Affairs Program students.
-You do not have to be accepted into the SAA program to submit an application.
+Positions are reserved for students in the two-year, cohort-based MA in Higher Education Student Affairs Program (HESA).
+You do not have to be accepted into the HESA program to apply.
 Please note that a separate cover letter is required for each GA position you are applying for.

 On-Campus Graduate Assistantships